Student Engagement in Mathematics through an Institutional Network for Active Learning (SEMINAL)

 Student Engagement in Mathematics through an Institutional Network for Active Learning (SEMINAL) is a National Science Foundation-funded effort to better understand how to sustain success in implementing active learning in undergraduate mathematics classes and how to influence similar success at other institutions.
-SEMINAL is looking to expand the network and is currently seeking prospective partners willing to submit proposals.
-Selected partners are eligible for a grant of up to $100,000 as they join a network to transform pre-calculus to calculus 2 courses.

 Active Learning of Mathematics is defined as teaching methods and classroom norms that promote: